-Berean Fellowship - Intergenerational verse-by- verse study of the Bible conducted in an open and interactive style.
-Currently studying the Book of Philippians.
+Berean Fellowship - Intergenerational, verse-by- verse study of the Bible conducted in an open and interactive style.

-Couples Following Christ - Parents with small children who are learning together how to raise their children to be godly in an ungodly world.
-Currently studying "Parenting From The Tree Of Life" by Gary and Anne Marie Ezzo.
+Couples Following Christ - Parents with children who are learning together how to raise their children to be godly in an ungodly world.

-NEXT College Class - College age group who are striving to grow together in service for Christ by impacting our Church and our community.
-Currently studying the Book "10 Things Jesus never said: and why you should stop believing them" by Will Davis Jr.
+Grace College Group - College age group who are striving to grow together in service for Christ by impacting our Church and our community.
+(College Group meets at 5pm on Sundays instead of 9:15am.)

 A Year of Connection

 Christ is the Head of the church, and we get our life through Him.
 Without Him we are nothing (Jn.
 15:5).
 As we kick off this year of “Connect,” we want to first make sure that each individual is connected in Christ.
 If you have never accepted Christ as your Savior, then that is the first step in getting Connected.
 If you are already a believer, can you truly say that everything you do is “IN Christ.”
 Our goal is for each of us to deepen our love for Christ and allow Him to direct all our actions, thoughts, and motives.